-An originator's decision out of need, drive, motivation, intention for an expression is the basic human
+An originator's decision out of need, drive, motivation, intention and conception for an expression is the

-force to realize along a relation a desired result.
-It has established by construction, restraint and destruc-
+basic human force to realize along a relation a desired result.
+Individual and social forces have estab-

 Communication serves the transmission of information.
 Language, text and picture stand at center of hu-